Pueblan milk snake: Taxonomy

 The generic name (Lampropeltis) is derived from the Ancient Greek lamprós (λαμπρος) meaning "bright" and peltas (πελτας) meaning "shield", after the sheen of their scales.
+Members of the Lampropeltis genus are closely related to the Pantherophis genus (Corn and Rat snakes).
 Its specific name (triangulum) is Latin for "triangle" and refers to the three colours found on the scales of the species (red, black, and yellow).
 Its subspecific name, campbelli, is a Latinization of the last name of American herpetologist Jonathan A. Campbell.

 Description

 The Pueblan milk snake has a tri-color pattern of red, black, and white bands.
-Adult Pueblan milk snakes reach lengths of 36 to 48 inches.
+Adult Pueblan milk snakes reach lengths of 24 to 36 inches.
 The Pueblan milk snake has a resemblance to the coral snake and this similarity in colour, known as Batesian mimicry, helps protect the snake from potential predators.
 They can be distinguished from other subspecies due to wide white bands, and frequent black tipping over the red bands.
 Also, the red in campbelli tends to be especially vibrant and bright compared to other subspecies.
 Non-morph Pueblan milk snakes always have pure white coloration on their light bands, save for some black speckling.